US ramping up Covid-19 genome sequencing to track variants, CDC director says - KRDO

 Experts say the highly contagious UK variant will likely soon become dominant in the US, and a new study found significant community transmission may already be occurring.

-On Sunday, the US surpassed 27 million reported infections, according to Johns Hopkins University data.
-More than 31 million Americans have so far received at least their first dose of either the Pfizer or Moderna vaccine, according to CDC data, as officials work to ramp up vaccinations across the country.
-More than 9 million people have so far received both doses of a vaccine, according to the data.
+On Sunday, the US surpassed 27 million reported infections and more than 464,000 have died, according to Johns Hopkins University data.
+More than 32.5 million Americans have so far received at least their first dose of either the Pfizer or Moderna vaccine, according to CDC data, as officials work to increase vaccinations across the country.
+More than 9.5 million people have so far received both doses of a vaccine, according to the data.

 And a third vaccine could be on its way to the US market soon: Johnson & Johnson asked the Food and Drug Administration for an emergency use authorization of its vaccine last week.